 On the surface it would seem like having a lot of online stores selling a brand’s products is a great thing.
 More sellers, means more consumer exposure and sales, right?
 In reality, while there could possibly be an increase in everyone’s revenue, too many sellers can actually hurt a brand in a number of ways.
 Here are just a few examples:

-Hyper-Discounted Prices: The only real competitive edge that online retailers have is price.
+Hyper-Discounted Prices: The only real edge that online retailers have is a lower price than the competition.
 So, in order to get the shoppers’ money, discounts are frequent and deep.
 Low, low prices diminish brand equity, reduce profits, and create unlevel playing fields for brick and mortar retailers.

 Brand Commoditization: The more places where a consumer can purchase a product, the less unique and special that product becomes.
-Too many (and the wrong) retailers hurt brand equity and destroy attempts to make it stand out from the pack.
+Too many (and the wrong) retailers hurt a brand's reputation and destroy attempts to make it stand out from the pack.

 Decreased Brand Loyalty: Some seller strategies make a brand look bad.
 Offering discounts but not actually having the product, charging excessive shipping costs, using poor quality images and inaccurate product descriptions may be the seller’s fault, but most consumers blame the brand.

-For those reasons and more, many brand-owners are now trying to limit who sells their products in ecommerce.
+For those reasons and more, many brand-owners are now trying to limit who sells their products in online marketplaces or via third-party sellers.
 Or, at least, trying to limit the number of unwanted, Unauthorized Sellers.
 To do this, they are creating a select group of Authorized Sellers, utilizing Authorized Reseller Policies and employing Unauthorized Seller enforcement tactics.

-To most brands, Authorized Sellers are retailers that purchase inventory directly, or from their approved wholesale distributors.
+To most brands, Authorized Sellers are retailers that purchase inventory directly, or from their approved wholesale distributors via formal distribution agreements.
 In many cases, the retailer applied for approval based on specific criteria.
 Some of those include: